The History of the Michigan Aerospace Foundation and the Yankee Air Museum

 On October 9, 2004, the Yankee Air Museum at Willow Run Airport suffered a terrible fire that destroyed the historic hangar housing the Museum.
 Through the heroic efforts of a few Museum volunteers, the beautifully restored B-17, C-47 and B-25 aircraft were moved out of the building before the fire reached them, thus saving the heart of the Museum’s collection.
 A small number of non-flyable aircraft that were undergoing restoration inside the hanger were lost to the fire, as were the library and exhibit areas along with all of their publications, artifacts, and memorabilia.
 Also destroyed were virtually all of the tooling, equipment and spare parts for the flyable and static aircraft.
 In all, the value of materials lost in the fire exceeded $1,000,000 in replacement value (The historic aircraft on static display in the Air Park adjacent to the hangar were untouched by the fire).

 The Yankee Air Museum members, staff and volunteers immediately began the recovery and rebuilding process.
-This process will culminate when the Yankee Air Museum is able to move into a preserved and renovated portion of the historic Willow Run Bomber Plant, and becomes the National Museum of Aviation and Technology at Historic Willow Run.™ Our goal is to raise the funds necessary to complete restoration, and move into the preserved portion of the Willow Run Bomber Plant, by early 2018.
+This process will culminate when the Yankee Air Museum is able to move into a preserved and renovated portion of the historic Willow Run Bomber Plant, and becomes the National Museum of Aviation and Technology at Historic Willow Run.™ Our goal is to raise the funds necessary to complete restoration, and move into the preserved portion of the Willow Run Bomber Plant.

 The Michigan Aerospace Foundation (MAF), the sister organization of the Museum which was formed to plan and fund future expansion of the museum.
 Both YAM and MAF are committed to preserving this important piece of aviation and Southeastern Michigan history.